darbazrasul/Clean-Architecture-in-Flutter-MVVM-BloC-Dio/README.md

 ## 🎯 Overview

-This HR Management System is a comprehensive Flutter application that demonstrates enterprise-level architecture and development practices.
+This Clean-Architecture-in-Flutter-MVVM-BloC-Dio.gitv is a comprehensive Flutter application that demonstrates enterprise-level architecture and development practices.
 Built with Clean Architecture and BLoC pattern, it provides a robust foundation for managing properties, transactions, and business operations.

 ### Why This Architecture?